hoanhan101/hchord/README.md

 #### Design
 - `chord_instance.py` is a Chord Instance class, which has main Chord logic as described in the paper.
-- `cons.py` has a constant key space size m and default port 9000.
+- `cons.py` has a constant key space size m.
 - `node.py` is a Node class.
 - `utils.py` contains helper functions.